-Delta Epsilon Chi is the largest and most progressive student organization for college students majoring in marketing and management.
-Participation in Delta Epsilon Chi will develop leadership skills, marketing, merchandising and management competencies through competition against the best marketing and management students in the nation.
-Contact Jared McGinley at 316-322-3240 or imaginley@butlercc.edu.
+Collegiate DECA is the largest and most progressive student organization for college students studying marketing or management.
+Participation in Collegiate DECA will develop leadership skills, and marketing and management competencies through competition against the best marketing and management students in the nation.
+Contact Jared McGinley at 316-322-3240 or jmcginley @butlercc.edu.